Adir-SL/MotionBlurJS/README.md

 ```

 ## Bug report
-This code is under active development, if you experience any bugs or kinks, feel free to report those through Github or by mail: motionblurjs@gmail.com please mention which method you were using and if possible, send me your code snippets, happy coding !
+This code is under active development, if you experience any bugs or kinks, feel free to report those through Github or by mail: motionblurjs@gmail.com please mention which method you were using and if possible, send me your code snippets,<br />Happy coding !